titanicoctopus/Notes/UE2 Ideas.md

 #work #unexplored
 [[==Project UNEXPLORED 2==]]

+Combat
+--

+- [ ] Riposte is unclear.
+How can we make it more useful?
+	- [ ] has to do with blocking arcs
+		- [ ] shield vs sword etc.
+	- [ ] Should it be more like a free immediate attack when an attack is blocked regardless by what?
+		- [ ] make it more accessible
+- [ ] Shield blocking
+	- [ ] raising shield vs not
+		- [ ] what is more effective?
+		- [ ] arcs are important = facing
+	- [ ]

 Enemies
 --
 - [ ] Enemy groups have 'special' units with drops.
 Can be leaders, stronger, or just a variant.  e.g. a bandit leader with a quality weapon or valaubles.